community scrap tire collection event 2020

 Coordinated by the Berrien County Parks Department - For Residential Scrap Tires Only.
-Businesses are not allowed to participate in this community event.
+This event has been POSTPONED until further notice.

 other community scrap tire events

 Local Municipalities: some local governments coordinate tire recycling collection events for their residents.
 Contact your local municipal hall to ask about events in your area.